 The Adnams Cafe is in the back of Adnams flagship Cellar and Kitchen store with only its signage visible from the High Street so curiosity is required to venture inside.
 It is a very pleasant space, there are several well designed seating areas and a patio but there weren't any 'to-go' cups stacked by the barista station so I count it as sit down sort of place but SRS say it does do to-go.

 For presenting itself as a fancy tea-shop, Tilly's gets top marks but linen table cloths and the compact front of house gave me the impression that ordering to-go would probably meant you were standing in the way of the serving staff.
 SRS says it doesn't do to-go anyway.
-Though it has outdoor areas as well, If I went inside with kids and a buggy, I think tut-tutting would ensue (postscript: Tilly's announced on 29.3.13 that it would close).
+Though it has outdoor areas as well, If I went inside with kids and a buggy, I think tut-tutting would ensue (postscript: In March 2013 Tilly's announced that it would close in Southwold and in July reopened in Halesworth taking over the premises of Number 10).

 The Lighthouse wasn't open during my visit.
 The menu gives the impression it is more an eat-in establishment capturing the lunchtime and dinner crowd and it probably doesn't compete directly with its neighbour though the SRS counts it as a to-go.
 Similarly, though Coasters is very attractive and prominently displays several awards, it again as a 'licensed restuarant' seemed a bit 'up-market' to pop in for a coffee to go.
 The Beaches and Cream take-away is a couple of doors away but this establishment wasn't counted by the SRS.